- 2022 – Business Proposal

 Winter Sonata is known for its beautiful cinematography, memorable soundtrack, and captivating performances by its lead actors.
 It is often credited with sparking the “Korean Wave” and boosting the international popularity of Korean dramas.
 Even after many years, Winter Sonata remains an iconic and beloved drama, leaving a lasting impact on Korean entertainment.

 Aired: January 14, 2002 – March 19, 2002

 2001 – Beautiful Days

 This series is about a man that returns to Korea from the US after finishing his studies.
-He looks to run his father’s music businesses while his father deals with criminal charges.
-Two girls end up coming to the company and one wants to become a Kpop star.
+He looks to run his father’s music business while his father deals with criminal charges.
+Two girls come to the company, and one wants to become a Kpop star.
 A complex drama unfolds between the man and one of the girls years later.
 However, their love is threatened by a terminal illness.